MichaelHaddad47/MikesBikes/README.md

 <a name="desc"></a>
 ## Description
-The above code comprises a fully functional website for Mike's Bikes, built using HTML, CSS, JavaScript, and Bootstrap.
+The above code comprises a functional website for Mike's Bikes, built using Bootstrap (js), with HTML and CSS.

 One of the main focuses of this project was to create a visually appealing and user-friendly website.
 Utilizing Bootstrap for responsive design, combined with custom styles, ensures a professional look and feel.
-The attention to detail in the design, from layout to color scheme, greatly enhances the user experience, making the website stand out from others.
+The attention to detail in the design, from layout to color scheme, greatly enhances the user experience, making the website stand out.

 <a name="inst"></a>
 ## Usage Guide